 Published by Allen & Unwin

-Dr Milton Osborne has been a resident, student and fascinated observer of Southeast Asia for over 50 years.
+Dr Milton Osborne has been a resident, student and fascinated observer of Southeast Asia for many years.
 This familiarity has resulted in a highly readable and lively chronicle.
-While giving due regard to the early history of the region, Osborne concentrates on the changes that have taken place since the eighteenth century: the impact of colonial rule, economic transformations of the 19th and 20th centuries, the emergence and triumph of the independence movements, the impact of social change and the pivotal roles played by religion, ethnic minorities and immigrant groups.
+While giving due regard to the early history of the region, Osborne concentrates on the changes that have taken place since the 18th century: the impact of colonial rule, the economic transformations of the 19th and 20th centuries, the emergence and triumph of the independence movements, the impact of social change and the pivotal roles played by religion, ethnic minorities and immigrant groups.
 He also provides an introduction to the art of the region and a comprehensive guide to literature about Southeast Asia.

 Clearly written and extensively illustrated Southeast Asia: An introductory history remains a classic in the field.